yewzijian/3DFeatNet/scripts_data_processing/Readme.md

 You'll first need register for an account to download the raw Oxford dataset manually at the [Oxford Robotcar dataset](http://robotcar-dataset.robots.ox.ac.uk/) website.

-For our work, we use 35 training + 5 test trajectories, with the remaining filtered out for various reasons, e.g. Bad GPS, poor quality Lidar scans due to rain, etc. The trajectories used can be found in *datasets.txt* (The first 35 are training, and last 5 are used for testing)
+For our work, we use 35 training + 5 test trajectories, with the remaining filtered out for various reasons, e.g. Bad GPS, poor quality Lidar scans due to rain, etc. The trajectories used can be found in `datasets_train.txt` and `datasets_test.txt` respectively.

 For each of the datasets, download (1) *LMS Front* , and (2) *GPS data*.
 Unzip all the download files into the same directory, so each folder should contain the gps and lms_front subfolders.

 ### Training data

-TODO: Code to prepare training data will be uploaded at a later date.
+Generating the training data comprises running two scripts:

+1. `oxford_build_pointclouds.m`: This script accumulates the line scans into 3D point clouds.
+Before running, set the following two variables at the top of the script:

+   * FOLDER: Point to the folder containing the raw data, containing the unzipped data in the previous section.

+   * DST_FOLDER: Destination folder to store the unzipped data

+2. `oxford_generate_test_cases.m`: This generates the positive and non-negatives training triplet (we do not store the negatives since they're too many).
+As before, set DST_FOLDER to the same directory as the previous step.

+After running the scripts, DST_FOLDER should contain the generated point clouds.
+DST_FOLDER/train.txt will be in the following format:

+[bin-file] | $p_1 p_2 ... p_n$ | $nn_1 nn_2 ... nn_m$

+, where $p_i$ indicates the positive indices, and $nn_i​$ indicates the non-negative indices.
+The indices are 0-based, so 0 indicates the bin file in the first line of train.txt.

 ### Test Data